This is the first stage in the five stage policy process.

 Third, seize an opportunity when it presents itself.
 Don’t let it slip by.
 The best moments of your career will be when you have put an idea to a Minister, or a Minister has put an idea to you, and you jointly see the possibility of achieving real change.
 You will dash off to gather colleagues around you, and map out a dramatic and challenging strategy.
 You will write your ideas up that evening, re-write them when you have calmed down in the morning, and get back to the Minister, with a really positive programme, within 24 hours – and then you really are on your way.

-There is a nice example, told by Sir Geoffrey Holland, a former Permanent Secretary in the Education Department, which illustrates much of the above.
+There is a nice example, told by Sir Geoffrey Holland, which illustrates much of the above.
 Every year – a good time ago – the British Safety Council used to send a telegram to the Prime Minister drawing attention to the accident rate in factories and saying that the situation warranted an enquiry.
 Every year the telegram was passed from Downing Street to the Secretary of State for Employment, then down through the department until it reached the desk of a middle manager who each year drafted the same defensive reply: ‘The Prime Minister thanks the Safety Council for their telegram, the contents of which have been noted’.
 But one year the telegram was accidentally seen by a senior official called Charles Sisson who recognised the truth of the point that was being made, and penned a minute agreeing with the Council.
 Out of this came the Health & Safety Executive, and our whole approach to health and safety at work was modernised.

 Gaining Knowledge and Experience